subugoe/typo3-pazpar2/README.markdown

 * abstract (not part of standard tmarc.xsl)
 * creator (used for Guide links)
 * catalogue-url (URL linking to the catalogue web page for that record, built using the stylesheets ard setup for the various targets.)
+* subject

-For the 'medium' field, the supported types (with a localised name and icon) are:
+For the 'medium' field, the supported types (with a localised name and icon) are.
+Most of them come from standard tmarc.xsl analysis of Marc records.
+A few depend on our refinements of tmarc.xsl and additional information/analysis.

 * article
-* audio-visual
+* audio-visual (may require tmarc.xsl output to be stripped of more specific media type information like dvd)
 * book
 * electronic
-* multivolume (extended tmarc.xsl to recognise these)
+* image (not part of tmarc.xsl)
 * journal
+* letter (not part of tmarc.xsl)
+* manuscript (changed tmarc.xsl to recognise these)
 * map
 * microform
 * music-score
+* multivolume (extended tmarc.xsl to recognise these)
 * recording
 * website (used for websites as found in SUB’s SSG-FI Guides, not coming from tmarc.xsl)
-* multiple (used for merged records of varying media types)
+* multiple (used for merged records of varying media types as well as mixed-media items)

 To get a better idea of the general setup, take a look at [our setup files](https://github.com/ssp/pazpar2-SUB), particularly the [AAC service](https://github.com/ssp/pazpar2-SUB/blob/master/services/AAC.xml) and the [gbv-sru-neu target](https://github.com/ssp/pazpar2-SUB/blob/master/settings/gbv-sru-neu.xml).
 Some of [our stylesheets](https://github.com/ssp/pazpar2-SUB/tree/master/xsl) may be helpful as well, particularly those for [ISO 639-2 cleaning](https://raw.github.com/ssp/pazpar2-SUB/master/xsl/language-code-cleaner.xsl) and [ISO 639-1 to 639-2/B conversion](https://raw.github.com/ssp/pazpar2-SUB/master/xsl/iso-639-1-to-639-2b.xsl).